James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 The narrower frame helps it fit through tighter spaces better than the full-sized soft roller attachment.

-Another benefit of this compact tool is it’s better at cleaning stairs because of the compact frame.
+Another benefit of this compact tool is that it’s better at cleaning stairs because of the compact frame.

 3. Combination Crevice Tool